-Whenever a replica creation or synchronization process is performed with ArcGIS for Desktop, whether it be connected or disconnected, detailed information about the process is recorded in a replica activity log.
+Whenever a replica creation or synchronization process is performed with ArcGIS Desktop, whether it be connected or disconnected, detailed information about the process is recorded in a replica activity log.
 You can use this information to troubleshoot errors or to examine replica creation and synchronization performance.

 The information in the replica activity log is roughly equivalent to the information that is shown in the progress dialog box when a replica process is running.
 This can include the following: